inpyjama/linker-script-course/README.md

 # Course Information

 This course is focused on learning (hands-on) the linker script language/commands.
 We use the `gcc-arm-none-eabi` toolchain as the cross compiler to achieve our goals.

-<button href="https://learn.inpyjama.com/web/checkout/662c9c501f561550baf45923">Get the Course Access</button>
+[Get the Course Access](https://learn.inpyjama.com/web/checkout/662c9c501f561550baf45923)

 # Instructions